FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Experiments for classification

 \subsection{Hidden Representation Classification Analysis}

 Given the datasets and models described above, for every layer in a model we train a corresponding classifier on hidden states of that respective layer.
 We use three modes for aggregating the hidden states before passing them to the classifier: mean pooling, max pooling and taking the last token in the hidden states.
 Figure~\ref{fig:example} illustrates the accuracy of hallucination detection of the classifiers for the entire sequence, using the mean token representation for aggregation.
 As shown, the accuracy across all evaluated models mostly exceeds 0.75, indicating a robust capability to identify hallucinations.
 This high level of performance underscores the efficacy of the hidden state representations in distinguishing factual accuracies within generated content.
-As seen in the figure, we also see that the accuracy peaks for the middle layers.
-The best performing layer per model per dataset is shown in Table \ref{tab:best_layers} ur experiments also explore taking the elementwise max over hidden states, or taking the last one as the input to \classifier, and find they slightly underperform taking the average.
+As seen in the figure, we see that the accuracy peaks for the middle layers.
+The best performing layer per model and dataset is shown in Table \ref{tab:best_layers}.

 Therefore, for all models we calculate the test accuracy across all layers and all modes of aggregation.
 Quantitative results are shown in the first column of Table \ref{tab:classification}.
 Given the three modes of aggregation, we see that mean pooling gives the best results in most cases.
-Figure \ref{fig:gemma-7b_test_acc_by_layer} shows the test accuracy per layer per mode.
+Figure \ref{fig:gemma-7b_test_acc_by_layer} shows the test accuracy per layer and mode.

-\textbf{Setup}: The classifier is trained using an Adam optimizer with a learning rate of \(10^{-4}\) with a dropout rate of 0.1.
-We train all classifiers for 50 epochs.
+\textbf{ Classifier Setup}: The classifier \classifier is two-layer MLP with ReLU activations and BCELoss, trained using an Adam optimizer with a learning rate of \(10^{-4}\) with a dropout rate of 0.1.
+We train all classifiers for 50 epochs and apply early stopping based on the validation accuracy.

+\textbf{Intervention Setup}: The intervention model \intervention is a three-layer RELU MLP.
+It is trained using an Adam optimizer.
+MSE loss is used between the altered hidden state and original hidden state.
+We train it for 100 epochs.